LIME

 explanation.save_to_file("classif_explanation.html")

-is a binary classification problem.
-We'll be using a breast cancer dataset available from scikit-learn for this purpose.
-We have loaded below breast cancer dataset from sklearn and then printed a description of the dataset which explains individual features of the dataset.
+Below, We have loaded breast cancer dataset from sklearn and then printed a description of the dataset which explains individual features of the dataset.

 from sklearn.datasets import load_breast_cancer